 Located along the Snake River west of American Falls, Massacre Rocks State Park features a famous configuration of boulders along the south bank of the Snake, known alternatively as Massacre Rocks, “Gate of Death,” or “Devil’s Gate.”

-A famous spot along the Oregon Trail and California Trail during the mid 19th century, emigrants gave this name to the narrow passage of the trail through the rocks, from the fear of possible ambush by Native Americans.
-According to diaries of emigrants, settlers in five wagons clashed with Shoshone just east of the rocks on August 9th and 10th, 1862.
+A famous spot along the Oregon Trail and California Trail during the mid-19th century, emigrants gave this name to the narrow passage of the trail through the rocks, from the fear of possible ambush by Native Americans.
+According to diaries of emigrants, settlers in five wagons clashed with Shoshone just east of the rocks on August 9 and 10, 1862.
 Ten emigrants died in the fight, which involved four wagon trains.
 The skirmishes took place east of the park and not at Devil’s Gate as commonly believed, but the undeserved name stuck.

 Settlers and the natives used the area for generations because the Snake River is accessible and relatively gentle in this part of its run.
 The violent episodes were the exception, not the rule.

-All that’s left of an extinct volcano, the rocks were often used as a campsite for wagon trains along the trail.
-Many emigrants carved their names and dates on the rock face, now protected by a shelter.
+The rocks are all that’s left of an extinct volcano.
+They were often used as campsites for wagon trains along the trail.
+Many emigrants carved their names and dates on the rock face, which is now protected by a shelter.
 The actual passage through the rocks is now Interstate 86 along the south edge of the park.

-The 995-acre park also includes a visitor’s center describing the history and geology of the park.
-Massacre Rocks State Park offers access to the Snake River and a 50 unit campground with water and electrical hookups for RV’s, picnic areas, restrooms, and hot showers.
+The 995-acre park also includes a visitor’s center that describes its history and geology.
+Massacre Rocks State Park offers access to the Snake River and a 50-unit campground with water and electrical hookups for RVs, picnic areas, restrooms, and hot showers.
 Along the foot trails, you can see the original Oregon Trail remnants on the south side of Interstate 86.

 Contact Information: